 Before we learn how long Kratom stays in your system, it is better if we understand first how it works.
-While this herbal medicine is not new in the market, there are many misconceptions about it.
+While this herbal medicine is not new, having been used medicinally for thousands of years, there are many misconceptions about it.

 In the US, Kratom is often promoted as a legal psychoactive substance.
 Its main active alkaloid is Mitragynine.
 Mitragynine works by stimulating an opioid-like activity inside the brain, reducing pain response.
 When this powerful alkaloid reaches the brain, it affects mood and has been shown to stimulate a euphoric effect similar to the effect of heroin or opium.

 Kratom users who want to stop using it may experience certain withdrawal symptoms.
 Like any substance, withdrawal symptoms often indicate that the Kratom alkaloids are leaving your system.

 How long does kratom stay in your system?

 To know how long it will likely remain in your system, it is important to take into account its elimination half-life.

 Half-Life of Kratom